 PRIORITISE YOUR LIFE

-And finally, a model to step back from the priorities of the day to ensure that you're headed in the right direction for your life.
+And finally, models to step back from the priorities of the day to ensure that you're headed in the right direction for your life.

 The final model on this list fully embraces what some of the previous models hinted at, ruthless prioritisation.
 Buffett's advice to his pilot has become a model for absolute focus and applying discipline about what 'not' to do.
 A key productivity hack indeed.